Sparse random hypergraphs: Non-backtracking spectra and community detection: Main results

 An important special case happens whenever $P = \alpha P_0$, with $P_0$ constant and $\alpha = \omega(1)$ is a scaling parameter.
 In this case, the RHS of \eqref{eq:scalar_characterization} goes to $1$ as $n \to \infty$, and hence we can conjecture that Algorithm \ref{alg:practical_algorithm} achieves asymptotically perfect reconstruction.

-\paragraph{Non-uniform hypergraphs} Another natural extension would be to consider models beyond the uniform hypergraph case, and allow for different edge sizes.
-Although the proof of Theorem \ref{thm:main} does not immediately generalize, we believe that our results still hold in the regime where the edge size is upper bounded by a fixed $K > 0$, and the probability of presence of a size-$q$ edge scales like $c n^{-(q-1)}$ for any $q \leq K$.
-In this case the theoretical eigenvalues $(q-1)\mu_i$ are replaced by the eigenvalues of the signal matrix
+\paragraph{Non-uniform hypergraphs} Another natural extension would be to consider models beyond the uniform hypergraph case and allow for different edge sizes.
+Although the proof of Theorem \ref{thm:main} does not immediately generalize, we believe that our results still hold in the regime where the edge size is upper bounded by a fixed $K > 0$, and the probability of the presence of a size-$q$ edge scales like $c n^{-(q-1)}$ for any $q \leq K$.
+In this case, the theoretical eigenvalues $(q-1)\mu_i$ are replaced by the eigenvalues of the signal matrix

 Some progress has been made in \cite{dumitriu2021partial} based on the spectral analysis of the adjacency matrix for non-uniform hypergraphs with bounded expected degrees, but the detection threshold was not achieved via their method.
-We believe our analysis based on the non-backtracking operator can be applied to the non-uniform HSBM and reach the threshold conjectured in \cite{dumitriu2021partial}. \paragraph{Possible extensions} The definition of $\tilde B$ in \eqref{eq:def_tilde_B} and $\tilde u_i$ in Theorem \ref{th:main_reduced} imply that for any $\lambda\in \mathbb R$, $\tilde u_i$ is an eigenvector of the Hermitian matrix
+After our work appeared on arXiv, the authors in \cite{chodrow2022nonbacktracking} studied spectral clustering algorithms for non-uniform hypergraphs using the non-backtracking operator, and an Ihara-Bass formula for non-uniform hypergraphs was derived.
+We believe our analysis based on the non-backtracking operator can be applied to the non-uniform HSBM and reach the threshold conjectured in \cite{chodrow2022nonbacktracking}.